 People search the database to see if there are offenders nearby.
 The Registry also goes by “Adam Walsh registry.”

-Tier III and Tier II offenders are publicly searchable.
+Tier III and Tier II offenders are publicly searchable on the community notification website.
 Tier I offenders are searchable when the victim is a child.
 Tier I offenders where the victim is an adult are not searchable.1

 Nevada law has three categories of convicted sex offenders.
 From most serious to least serious, they are:

 Tier 3 classification is the most serious.
 It is for violent sex crimes, non-parental kidnapping, and serious crimes involving children.
 Especially young children.

 - 1st-degree murder (NRS 200.030) committed in the (attempted) perpetration of sexual assault, sexual abuse, or sexual molestation of a child under 14 years old;